Ethics and Malpractice Statement

 Editor’s Decision is final

 Reviewers advise the Editors, who are responsible for the final decision to accept or reject the article.
+The decision of the editor in chief is final.

 Special Issues/Conference Proceedings